ura-design-system/isomerpages-boa/_register/6-application-forms.md

 **B) Apply for licence to supply architectural services**

-Application for a Licence:
+i) Application for a Licence:

 [Form of application for licence]({{site.baseurl}}/files/Form 6 - Application for a Licence Revised.pdf)

 [Form of application for licence - Word doc]({{site.baseurl}}/files/Form_6_ Application_for_a_Licence_revised.doc)

-Statutory Declaration Form:
+ii) Statutory Declaration Form:

 [Form for statutory declaration of compliance for a licence to supply architectural services]({{site.baseurl}}/files/statlic.pdf)